FDP-Project-Group-9/FDP/Readme.md

-To start the Backend server run - npm run dev serever
+To start the Backend server run - npm run dev